rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 ### [Backpack]

+{{ image_figure(
-![left part is "crab simulator" game where the player gains an item right part is "clash of crabs" where player is able to use the item](backpack.jpg) _Minimalist schema for sharing items in different games_
+    alt='left part is "crab simulator" game where the player gains an item right part is "clash of crabs" where player is able to use the item' src="backpack.jpg"
+    caption="Minimalist schema for sharing items in different games") }}

 [Backpack] is an inventory system to share items between different games, for example: